okanbilal.com

 When we consider the anatomy of a conversation, we encounter a form of communication that embodies both symmetrical and asymmetrical characteristics.
 (This, in itself, carries an inherent asymmetry.)

-A conversation typically begins with a greeting.
-One party speaks while the other listens and starts to formulate a response in their mind.
-When the response is given, the roles reverse, and this cycle continues for a while.
-If we were to illustrate this process with speech bubbles, we could describe it as having a certain symmetry.
-However, this symmetry often fluctuates depending on the roles of the those who talk, the depth of the topic, and the flow of the conversation.
+A conversation usually begins with a greeting.
+One person speaks while the other listens and starts to think a response in their mind.
+The roles switch after the response is given, and this cycle goes on for some time.
+If we were to show this process with speech bubbles, we could describe it as having a certain symmetry.
+This symmetry, however, frequently varies based on the roles of the those who talk, the depth of the topic, and the flow of the conversation.

 Press to Send

 Each bubble represents the process of exchanging information, ideas, or thoughts between participants.
-A conversation carries a rhythm until it concludes.
 Small anecdotes may be introduced, and the length of responses often converges over time.
-Of course, this can vary depending on the topic of the conversation; informal discussions tend to have a steadier rhythm, while formals often involve asymmetries and disruptions in rhythm.
+Until it ends, a discourse has a rhythm.
+Of course, this can vary depending on the topic of the conversation; informal discussions tend to have a steady rhythm, while formals involve asymmetries and disruptions in rhythm.

 Francois Chollet, the creator of Keras, describes LLMs as interpolative databases.3 As Chollet points out, LLMs lack the ability to extrapolate; they memorize patterns to answer questions rather than genuinely understanding or reasoning.

-At their core, LLMs function as external storage for us.
-These models, which have ingested a large portion of the internet, not only preserve information but also gather new sources of data through their interactions with users.
-But, their training capacity differs fundamentally from the human trait of educability.
-Unlike humans, acquiring new information does not make them smarter or more adaptable.
-Instead, their cognitive “growth” halts after their training phase—it’s as though their minds freeze on graduation day.4
+Fundamentally, LLMs serve as external storage for us.
+Through their interactions with users, these models—which have absorbed a significant amount of the internet—collect new sources of data in addition to preserving existing ones.
+But, their ability to learn is essentially different from the human quality of educability.
+Learning new information does not make them smarter or more adaptive than humans.
+Instead, after their training phase, their cognitive "growth" stops—it's as if their minds stop working on graduation day.4

-LLMs, despite their limitations, have the potential to hold a meaningful place in our lives.
-Instead of viewing them merely as tools for answering simple questions, generating interfaces with a few prompts, or producing text, we can approach them as mind-openers.
+LLMs, despite their limitations, have the potential to play a significant role in our lives.
+We might approach them as mind-openers rather than just as instruments for writing text, creating interfaces with a few prompts, or responding to basic questions.

 Expecting them to produce an undiscovered chemical formula or to reach conclusions without conducting any experiments would be an approach that disregards the importance of experience and the passage of time.
-Instead, we can use LLMs in a way similar to how Bob Ross, with every brushstroke, inspires thought clouds within us—an approach that enriches our ideas and nurtures our creative processes.
+Instead, we may use LLMs in a way similar to how Bob Ross inspires our thought clouds with each brushstroke—a method that enhances our concepts and fosters our creative processes.

 "It is up to us to decide what human means, and exactly how it is different from machine, and what tasks ought and ought not to be trusted to either species of symbol-processing system.
 But some decisions must be made soon, while the technology is still young.
 And the deciding must be shared by as many citizens as possible, not just the experts. " ⏤ Tools for Thought, Howard Rheingold